DFKI-NI/insect_hotel_demo/README.md

 This repository contains the source code to replicate the demo scenario described in:

 J.C.
 Saborío, M. Vinci, O. Lima, S. Stock, L. Niecksch, M. Günther, A. Sung, J. Hertzberg and M. Atzmüller.
 "Uncertainty-Resilient Active Intention Recognition for Robotic Assistants".
-On Proceedings of ECMR 2025 (to appear).
+In Proceedings of ECMR 2025 (to appear).

 ## Video